Getting Started Guide

-We have a roadmap which will lead to a reputation-based decentralised governance system, where all community members are the boss, with their votes weighted by how much they’ve contributed to the vision.
-This is also a part of the design
+We have a Roadmap which will lead to a reputation-based decentralised governance system where you, and all community members are the boss, with votes weighted by how much they’ve contributed to the vision.

 - As team members understanding of the concept we are building, and vision grows we move to a leadership council made up of those who’ve contributed the most the vision

 - Arriving at a reputation based decentralised governance system.

 You can read more about governance in chapter 6.11 in the whitepaper

 The real answer is: You are the boss, as soon as you are ready…